davidorme/silwood_masters/deployment_notes.md

 sudo -H pip install ipython
 ```

 * The application uses the open source font DejaVu for producing PDFs using the `fpdf` package.
-This is a bit old and simple bit is quick and lightweight.
+The package is a bit old and simple but is quick and lightweight.
 Ubuntu often includes some of the font family in `/usr/share/fonts/truetype` but check to see if `DejaVuSansCondensed.ttf` and `DejaVuSansCondensed-Bold.ttf` are there.
 If not:

 ```sh
 sudo apt-get install ttf-dejavu
 ```

 * You need to set an admin user password for web2py in order to access the web2py admin application and the admin pages for `marking_reports`.
 You will need to make a note of what you enter here - once it is set it is not recoverable!